Bus Companies’ Duty of Care to Arizona Bus Passengers

 Holding a bus company liable for injuries suffered in an Arizona bus accident may be a complicated process.
 Despite being held to a higher duty of care to passengers, many bus companies use powerful insurance companies that dispute claims and refuse to make adequate payments to injured victims.

 The Phoenix bus accident attorneys at Breyer Law Offices P.C. help injured victims of Arizona bus crashes receive fair and full compensation for all their losses.
-If you or a loved one has been injured in a bus or train accident, call our offices at 602-978-6400 for a free consultation.
+If you or a loved one has been injured in a bus or train accident, call our offices for a free consultation.
 We will fight for your rights and strive to ensure that your best interests are protected.

 Get Help Now